dgwarlug47/notes2/content/blog/Literature/Winter of the world/main.md

+---
+title: Literature/Winter of the world
+order: 2
+description: A long lasting passion
+---

 ![alt text](image.png)

 It's truly insane to think that women during the war spent five years without seeing their husbands, like Carla's parents.